jbloit/CitiPlay/README.md

 CitiPlay is a concept of turning a sidewalk into a game board.
 While this can take many shapes and forms, we did it by creating an interactive portable game of hopscotch.

+Find out more about the project and make it yourself, here:  (http://citiplay.org/)

 The Gameboard
 -----------------------------------------------